cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

   ["CommunicationNotDone"] MacularEdemaAbsentNotCommunicated
     with "Office Visit Encounters" EncounterDiabeticRetinopathy
       such that MacularEdemaAbsentNotCommunicated.sent during EncounterDiabeticRetinopathy.period
-    where (MacularEdemaAbsentNotCommunicated.reasonCode ~ "Macular edema absent (situation)" or "Macular edema absent (situation)" in MacularEdemaAbsentNotCommunicated.reasonCode )
+    where (MacularEdemaAbsentNotCommunicated.topic ~ "Macular edema absent (situation)" or "Macular edema absent (situation)" in MacularEdemaAbsentNotCommunicated.topic )
       and (MacularEdemaAbsentNotCommunicated.statusReason in "Medical Reason"
         or MacularEdemaAbsentNotCommunicated.statusReason in "Patient Refusal"